CTL Instructor Handbook

 AccessAbility Resource Center

-Following federal law and University Policy (UTDBP3100), UTD arranges academic accommodations for eligible students with documented disabilities.
+Following federal law and University Policy (UTDBP3100), UT Dallas arranges academic accommodations for eligible students with documented disabilities.
 For accommodations that involve the instructor, the student will request a formal document from the AccessAbility Resource Center (ARC), which the ARC will directly email to faculty.
 Faculty may confirm the documents and view additional information about the ARC at the Instructor Authentication Page.

 Student accommodations may include in-class provisions (such as reserved seating up front, use of a recording device or the ability to have another student take notes for them) or extra time to take quizzes and exams.
 The formal document sent by the ARC will indicate whether accommodated test-takers are to be administered exams directly by the professor or, for some students, taken at the ARC.